 Many single women who became pregnant were made to leave their homes before the baby was born.
 One woman recalled, ‘I remember my parents saying, “We’ve made a name and a place for ourselves in this town and we’re not going to have it spoilt by you, you’ll have to go away.”
 But they wanted to do what they thought was best for me too.
 They genuinely believed that if the baby was adopted out and I never saw it I could come back and start life again.’1

 Although ‘the pill’ (the oral contraceptive for women) became available in 1961, doctors were advised by their ethical committee in 1965 not to prescribe it to unmarried women.
 Before 1977 abortions were almost always illegal, expensive and dangerous.

 Young women were at high risk of pregnancy.
-Births to women under 20 (including those who were married) climbed from 5,315 in 1962 to a high of 9,150 in 1972 – around 7% of all women aged 15–19.
+Statistics New Zealand figures show that births to women under 20 (including those who were married) climbed from 5,315 in 1962 to a high of 9,150 in 1972 – around 7% of all women aged 15–19.
 Almost one-third of the women who turned 20 in 1973 had already had a child.

 A campaign for state help for sole parents had been growing since the mid-1960s.
 Many people who worked with single pregnant women saw the pain women went through in giving up a child; they also saw the struggles of those who tried to keep their children, and their difficulties in getting fathers to pay maintenance.
 They were well aware, too, of the shortfall in numbers of adoptive parents.